bxdoan/bxdoan/README.md

 <div align="center">

-> Reject common sense to make the impossible possible.
+> If You Win You Live If You Lose You Die If You Don t Fight You Can t Win

-> — Simon —
+> — Eren —

 </div>